mnunes01/reactcontact/README.md

 Add contact presents the user with a new contact view where the user can register a new contact, filling the fields with correct values and clicking on save.

 Settings, provide the user with some utils funcionalities:
-*Create Dummy Data - creates a dummy static record on the localStorage collection *Console log stored collection - outputs the localStorage content on the browser console *Clear collection - removes all contents of the localStorage and cleaning up the contact list
+* Create Dummy Data - creates a dummy static record on the localStorage collection
+* Console log stored collection - outputs the localStorage content on the browser console
+* Clear collection - removes all contents of the localStorage and cleaning up the contact list

 The fields validation is done in two stages
-** before submitAction, using 'require' param on html input field ** after submit using npm [validator](https://www.npmjs.com/package/validator) package and testing against empty and email format.
+* before submitAction, using 'require' param on html input field
+* after submit using npm [validator](https://www.npmjs.com/package/validator) package and testing against empty and email format.

 The View / Edit / New is shared by the Component contactform

 The file structure is organized by the following folders:
-*Actions -> stores the dispacther actions to interact with the store.
+* Actions -> stores the dispacther actions to interact with the store.
-*Pages -> stores the used modules and views **<components_folder> ->
+* Pages -> stores the used modules and views
+** <components_folder> ->
-*index.jsx -> main component file, controller, deals with logic and renders the view
+* index.jsx -> main component file, controller, deals with logic and renders the view
-***"__tests__" -> JEST tests
+*** "__tests__" -> JEST tests
-***"components" -> main component folder
+*** "components" -> main component folder
-****"view<component name>" -> stores the view
+**** "view<component name>" -> stores the view
-*stores
+* stores
 Holds the store that handles the [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) data from local storage to the aplication and the emit messages.

 ## Todo
-*Split the store class and the methods to access local storage *Implement Bootstrap and improve the UI (really poor atm) *Implement data validation on store class
+* Split the store class and the methods to access local storage
+* Implement Bootstrap and improve the UI (really poor atm)
+* Implement data validation on store class
-*add export/import methods to the settings
+* add export/import methods to the settings
-*validate against duplicate records
+* validate against duplicate records
-*...
+* ...

 ## How To Start
-To run the project on development enviroment simple run -npm install
+To run the project on development enviroment simple run
+- npm install
--npm start
+- npm start

 navigate to http://localhost:3000 on your favourite browser and enjoy.